 Another good step is to check whether the candidate has skills and traits that distinguish them from others.
-Find the list of such traits to check them below.
+Find a list of such traits to check look below.

 - Prioritizing.
 If working remotely, this skill will help a lot when the task is still unclear.
-Knowing how to focus on the main functions and paying less attention to some non-urgent ones will signify the right candidate.
+Knowing how to focus on the main functions and paying less attention to some non-urgent ones signifies the right candidate.

 - Self-discipline.
 This skill is essential for the developer who works remotely because working from home requires self-organization, as the success of remote work highly depends on the responsibility and time-management skills of remote employees.

-In addition to it, the first chat is what shines a light on the remote candidate’s values.
+In addition, the first chat is what shines a light on the remote candidate’s values.
 If people apply for a remote work position, they should be helpful, dedicated, and result-oriented.
 They also should be great at working and managing their priorities independently.
-In addition to it, they should be profound in writing.
+Furthermore, they should have proper writing skills.
 Hiring remote workers with such qualities will save you much time and hassle.
 Therefore, you will be able to find a good fit without needing a pesky recruiter.

-And one more thing to pay attention to when you hire a remote development team is your candidate’s ability to work as part of a team.
+One more thing to pay attention to when you hire a remote development team is your candidate’s ability to work as part of a team.

 3. Technical screen

-Scheduling a tech interview is a must if you are looking for a technical remote position.
-Making a short (2-4 hours) exam will help you evaluate the depth of a candidate’s technical knowledge.
+Scheduling a tech interview is a must if you are looking to fill a technical remote position.
+Creating a short (2–4 hours) exam helps you evaluate the depth of a candidate’s technical knowledge.
 Once the candidate passes the exam, you may assign a trial project.
-It will make it easier for you to test applicants on their potential output (ex., quality of the code, analytical skills, logical thinking, etc.).
+It will make it easier for you to test applicants on their potential output (ex., quality of the code, analytical skills, and logical thinking).

 Want to hire a remote development team?
 Why not give them a small team task to understand how well they complement each other?

 For non-technical positions, you may find the hiring process more complex, especially if you make the selection remotely.
 If you are looking for a manager for your distributed team, it is essential to understand a person’s competencies.
-In addition to that, you’ll have to make sure that a candidate has a great sense of independence, collaboration, and brilliant communication skills.
+In addition, you’ll have to make sure that a candidate has a great sense of independence, collaboration, and brilliant communication skills.

 4. Final interview

-Make sure you leave an opportunity for them to ask any questions that may be lingering.
+Make sure you give them an opportunity to ask questions.
 Also, don’t forget to ask final questions yourself, as you need to ensure that a candidate is a perfect match for your distributed team.
-Here are examples of these interview questions:
+Here are examples of some interview questions: